StuartLittlefair/hcam-drivers/docs/hcam-drivers/index.rst

 Template package
 ****************

-This is the documentation for the affiliated package.
+This is the documentation for ``hcam-drivers``.

 Reference/API
 =============

-.. automodapi:: packagename
+.. automodapi:: hcam-drivers